 The hypocrisy of all the attacks being waged by the governments of BC and Canada in regards to land disputes within BC is that almost this entire province, 97% of it, is unceded Indigenous territory.
 Almost all of the land was not handed over in any treaty, or surrendered to the Canadian state.
 Land that doesn't belong to Canada does not belong to it's provinces, and the provincial government of BC does not hold legal jurisdiction over unceded Indigenous territory.
 We see the government dealing with this by trying to push through the treaty process, and trying to get Indigenous nations to sign over what they have left, so that it can consolidate the territory within BC.
-While the BC government is trying to push through the direct theft of Indigenous land and resources and suppression of Indigenous people who defend their sovereignty over their territories.
+While the BC government is trying to push through land deals on paper, we see this consolidation of land taking place in its most naked form through the direct theft of Indigenous land and resources and suppression of Indigenous people who defend their sovereignty over their territories.